-Accounting professionals also put pressure for harmonisation as it will lead to the internationalization of their profession.
+Accounting professionals also put pressure for harmonisation as it will lead to the internationalisation of their profession.
 Universal accounting principles would enable professional accountants to operate with ease in different countries.
 Pressures for harmonisation also come from governments and revenue agencies particularly in developing nations.

-Harmonization is aimed at reducing differences in financial reporting processes around the world.
+Harmonisation is aimed at reducing differences in financial reporting processes around the world.
 The goal is to achieve some level of comparability in the way financial statements are prepared and presented.
-When international harmonization occurs, the difficulties for companies and individuals considerably decrease in presenting the financial statements and their interpretations.
-There are several organizations that have been trying to eliminate the differences between financial reporting standards and achieve international harmonization.
-If international harmonization is achieved, many countries would benefit from it as it would improve the access to the international financial markets and improve the confidence and knowledge of investors which may even trigger an increase in future investments.
+When international harmonisation occurs, the difficulties for companies and individuals considerably decrease in presenting the financial statements and their interpretations.
+There are several organisations that have been trying to eliminate the differences between financial reporting standards and achieve international harmonisation.
+If international harmonisation is achieved, many countries would benefit from it as it would improve the access to the international financial markets and improve the confidence and knowledge of investors which may even trigger an increase in future investments.

-Harmonization, as being different from standardization, is the process of creating a similar set of procedures by establishing boundaries as to how much they can differ globally.
-However, standardization is the process of unifying the reporting standards to make them the same.
+Harmonisation, as being different from standardisation, is the process of creating a similar set of procedures by establishing boundaries as to how much they can differ globally.
+However, standardisation is the process of unifying the reporting standards to make them the same.
 However, this is almost impossible to achieve.
-Therefore, harmonization has been implemented considering the facts that even the harmonization can not eliminate the international differences in reporting standards.
-Garrido, León, and Zorio, 2002 stated that the globalisation has been one of the main drivers of moving towards harmonization by eliminating differences.
+Therefore, harmonisation has been implemented considering the facts that even the harmonisation can not eliminate the international differences in reporting standards.
+Garrido, León, and Zorio, (2002) stated that the globalisation has been one of the main drivers of moving towards harmonisation by eliminating differences.
 This has been increasingly important in the case of multinational companies when operating internationally and using different sets of reporting standards which made it less efficient to compare the financial statements.
-Another importance for harmonization has been an increasing focus on investors as they benefit from new IFRS due to investor oriented approach.
+Another importance for harmonisation has been an increasing focus on investors as they benefit from new IFRS due to investor oriented approach.

 The accounting and auditing processes were developed by governments and regulatory bodies all over the world according to the specific needs of those countries.
-However, as mentioned by Roussey (1994) the need for one set of international reporting standards have increased even more as the businesses are going global and growth in cross-border financing are creating an environment that would benefit from greater harmonization of accounting standards at both international and national levels.
-To achieve harmonization, the parties such as investors, business analysts, corporations, organizations, government bodies should work in cooperation.
+However, as mentioned by Roussey (1994) the need for one set of international reporting standards have increased even more as the businesses are going global and growth in cross-border financing are creating an environment that would benefit from greater harmonisation of accounting standards at both international and national levels.
+To achieve harmonisation, the parties such as investors, business analysts, corporations, organisations, government bodies should work in cooperation.

-There are several organizations that promote the harmonization of IFRS globally.
+There are several organisations that promote the harmonisation of IFRS globally.
 These are just a few of them:

 - European Union

-- International Organization of Securities Commissions
+- International Organisation of Securities Commissions

 - International Federation of Accountants

-- World Trade Organization
+- World Trade Organisation

 - International Monetary Fund

 - World Bank

-15.4 NEED FOR HARMONISATION IN REPORTING
+15.3 NEED FOR HARMONISATION IN REPORTING

 - 1. Harmonisation ensures high quality financial reporting. - 2.
 Harmonisation ensures a reliable financial reporting and disclosures. - 3.
-Harmonisation enables a systematic reviews along with evaluation of performance of a multinational corporate unit having subsidiaries in various countries where in each country has its own set of GAAP.

-- 4. Harmonisation adds to the global credibility of a corporate unit. - 5.
+Harmonisation enables a systematic reviews along with evaluation of performance of a multinational corporate unit having subsidiaries in various countries where in each country has its own set of GAAP. - 4.
+Harmonisation adds to the global credibility of a corporate unit. - 5.
 Harmonisation makes the comparison of the corporate unit against the domestic and international peers more easier. - 6.
-Harmonisation provides a level of playing ground where no country is advantaged or disadvantaged by its GAAP. - 7.
-Sometimes Harmonisation can prove to be crucial to the economic development of a country.
+Harmonisation provides a level of playing ground where no country is advantaged or disadvantaged by its GAAP.

+7. Sometimes harmonisation can prove to be crucial to the economic development of a country.

-15.5 MAJOR FORCES LEADING TO HARMONISATION IN REPORTING
+15.4 MAJOR FORCES LEADING TO HARMONISATION IN REPORTING

-Emergence of MNCs:
+15.4.1 Emergence of MNCs:

 This is primary and single factor responsible for the need of harmonisation.
 MNCs share more than 1/3 of world output.
-So every nation of the world is directly or indirect affected by MNC's.
+So, every nation of the world is directly or indirect affected by MNC's.